-When shopping for a cruise, you’ll find that there are a seemingly endless amount of cruise deals to choose from, which can get overwhelming.
+When shopping for a cruise, you’ll find that there is a seemingly endless number of cruise deals to choose from, which can get overwhelming.
 And, buried under marketing slogans touting reduced deposit, onboard credit, coupon booklets and various percentages off the regular rate, decoding the true value of these cruise deals can be a challenge.
 Read on for our best tips on how to spot a “real” cruise deal.

 The base rate for any cruise is known as a “rack rate” – these are the rates that can be found in any cruise lines’ brochures.
 Cruise lines never charge their rack rate – a safe assumption is that you’ll be able to find 25% off the rack rate.
 Whether browsing our Cruise Deals section or checking out the website of your favorite cruise line, you will be able to find a variety of cruise deals at prices that are substantially lower than the rack rate.

 Just as any other company well-versed in marketing and advertising, cruise lines always advertise their lowest rates available.
 Advertisements boasting cruises with rates that start from $199 or $299 do not always offer the best value for the consumer – unless otherwise stated, these rates are usually valid on short 3- or 4- day cruises.
 It makes sense to break up the rate into a “per night” cost as that will allow you to compare the prices of different length cruises much better.